USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ### Modifying a Chemical Mechanism in CMAQ ###

 Goal: Modify the gas- and aerosol-phase chemical mechanisms in CMAQ, create a new solver, and reflect all the changes in Github.
 This tutorial includes examples impacting SOA precursors and products, and does not include impacts on ozone or other radical chemistry.
+Caution: If significant modifications are made to the gas-phase mechanism that alter the radical balance, the ebi implementation of the modified mechanism should be checked against an alternative solver such as ros3 or smvgear.
+This example does not include extensive modifications.

 ### Files to edit ##
 1. mech_*.def